rudyberends/loxone-ts-api/README.md

 # loxone-ts-api
-A Node module written in TypeScript allowing communication with Loxone Miniservers.
+A Node module written in TypeScript for facilitating communication with Loxone Miniservers.
 Communication is done using http and WebSockets.

-Currently only implemented http/ws communication to enable support for Gen.1 and Gen.2 Miniservers. https/wss communication not supported, but planned.
+Currently only implemented http/ws communication to enable support for Gen.1 and Gen.2 Miniservers. https/wss communication currently not supported, but planned.

+## Key featrues

+- Connects to the Loxone Miniserver via WebSocket
+  - Support for both Gen.1 and Gen.2 Miniservers
+  - Support for token-based auth, token refresh and token invalidation
+  - Supports automatic reconnect
+  - Automatically maintains connection upon disconnect or error
+- Event emitting
+  - emits events on key connection events
+  - emits events for message received
+  - ability to filter events to specific UUIDs
+- Loxone structure file parsing
+  - Ability to read and parse structure file
+  - Provides rich TypeScript classes representing Loxone rooms, controls and states
+  - Supplies rich event context for each event (value or text update)
+- Control any Loxone control
+  - Supports websocket-based control of any Loxone control
+- Nerdy stuff
+  - Fully typed TypeScript objects, avoiding the `any` type
+  - Implemented with async/await - code waits for async websocket response message before returning
+  - This package is used as the foundation of `matterbridge-loxone`

+### Structure file parsing

+After calling `LoxoneClient.parseStructureFile()`, the client will read the `LoxAPP3.json` and parse all rooms, their available controls and states associated.
+These can be read on the client object through the `rooms`, `controls` and `states` collections.
+It will also start enriching the received events with the associates `State` object that contains details about the state, its associated control and the room the control is in.

+### Watchlist

+By default the client will emit all events received via websocket.
+You can add status UUIDs to the watchlist by calling `LoxoneClient.addUuidToWatchList(uuid)`.
+Upon adding items to the watchlist, the client will only log and emit events received for statuses associated with the watched UUIDs.

+### Error handling

+The client tries to maintain the connection with the Miniserver even when network interruptions occur.
+Errors in command calls should not make the client crash.

 ## Requirements